 You could also decide to ditch the garbage bag altogether.
 You can simply clean up your trash can after each use.

-We have examined the side effects of a plastic trash bag on the environment, and we have considered some other eco-friendly options.
+We have examined the side effects of plastic trash bags on the environment, considering some biodegradable trash bags and compostable options.
 If we make an eco-conscious decision on the type of trash bag we use, we can reduce waste, save our environment, and, ultimately, the planet.

 Imogen E. Napper and Richard C. Thompson (2019).
 Environmental Deterioration of Biodegradable, Oxo-biodegradable, Compostable, and Conventional Plastic Carrier Bags in the Sea, Soil, and Open-Air Over a 3-Year Period.